Human rights in the United States: Freedom of expression

 The United States is a constitutional republic based on founding documents that restrict the power of government and preserve the liberty of the people.
 The freedom of expression (including speech, media, and public assembly) is an important right and is given special protection, as declared by the First Amendment of the constitution.
+Protections on freedom of speech within the United States are considered to be broad, even when compared with other liberal democracies.
+For example, in the United States, hate speech is constitutionally protected.
 According to Supreme Court precedent, the federal and lower governments may not apply prior restraint to expression, with certain exceptions, such as national security and obscenity.
 Legal limits on expression include: